-Slack bags all 350,600 IBM employees
+Slack clarifies IBM speculation

 |MICROSOFT CORP.

-FOX Business' inquiries to IBM and Slack were not immediately returned by the time of publication.
+FOX Business' inquiries to IBM and Slack were not immediately returned.
 Business Insider was first to report the developments.

 The team at D.A.
 Davidson says the deal, if accurate, would be worth an estimated $35 million and is significant because it shows the company "can scale."